 Only one LOI per grant cycle may be submitted for consideration so that we can help as many not-for-profit organizations as possible.
 If your organization has received a discretionary grant from The Dayton Foundation, you must submit a final report on how the grant was used and have it approved by the Foundation’s Grants Department two weeks prior to the LOI deadline before you are eligible to apply for a new grant.

 Click here to access the Letter of Intent system.

 The size and number of grants awarded varies for each grant cycle.
 This is directly related to the amount of money available and the restrictions our donors place upon the use of certain funds.
 Additionally, grant awards typically do not exceed 25 percent of a project’s total budget and/or $75,000.

-DeadlinesWe have two grant cycles per year.
+We have two grant cycles per year.
 Upcoming grant application deadlines are:

-July 12, 2013 - Letter of Intent submission deadline
+- July 10, 2015 – Letter of Intent submission deadline

 We will notify you in writing about the Governing Board’s decision.
 We cannot, however, provide feedback on individual applications regarding why funding was or was not awarded.

-If you have questions about our grantmaking process, please contact Jo Dech, program officer, at (937) 225-9976.
+If you have questions about our grantmaking process, please contact Michelle Brown, program officer, at (937) 225-9965.